-The DevPartner software can analyze your managed code applications, native C++ applications, ADO.NET components, or ASP.NET or Web applications for performance bottlenecks (see "Language/Technology Support" on page 7 for a complete list of supported technologies).
-It can pinpoint these bottlenecks to individual lines of source code, and provide method-level insight into the way your application uses thirdparty components, the operating system, and, most importantly, the .NET Framework.
+The DevPartner software can analyze your managed code applications, native Visual C++ and Visual Basic applications, ADO.NET components, or ASP.NET or Web applications for performance bottlenecks (see Appendix B, "DevPartner Studio Supported Project Types" for a complete list of supported technologies).
+It can pinpoint these bottlenecks to individual lines of source code, and provide method-level insight into the way your application uses third-party components, the operating system, and, most importantly, the .NET Framework.

-DevPartner also supports performance profiling of legacy Visual Studio 6.0 components used by your .NET application.
-See "Automatic Performance Analysis" on page 131 for more information about analyzing an application's performance.
+DevPartner also supports performance profiling in Microsoft Visual Basic 6.0 and Microsoft Visual C++ 6.0, as well as profiling legacy Visual Studio 6.0 components used by your .NET application.
+See "Automatic Performance Analysis" on page 135 for more information about analyzing an application's performance.